MicrosoftDocs/xamarin-docs/docs/ios/platform/document-picker.md

 ```

 > [!IMPORTANT]
-> **Note**: The above code includes the code from the Discovering and Listing Documents section above.
+> The above code includes the code from the Discovering and Listing Documents section above.
 It is presented here in its entirety, as it would appear in an actual application.
 For simplicity, this example works with a single, hard-coded file (`test.txt`) only.

 The above code exposes several iCloud Drive shortcuts to make them easier to work with in the rest of the application.